 Ballinvreena rambling house takes place on Wednesdays at Davy’s Cottage, Ballinvreena with crossroads dancing every Sunday throughout the summer.

 The farmlands of the famed Golden Vale produce some of Ireland’s finest dairy produce, which bodes well for hungry travellers in need of sustenance.
 A simple picnic basket allows you to sample the region’s best artisan produce – from local cheese, creamy butter, fresh fruits, bottles of Ballyhoura Country Apple Juice, apple jams and chutneys, Hodgins sausages and Hanley’s pudding, and Real Irish Floral Honey from Kildorrery.
-Or hit one of the Cottage Markets, where you’ll find it hard to resist the fresh local produce and the local banter.

 If you fancy someone else doing the cooking, you won’t be stuck for choice.
 Reardan's Pub at Holycross near Lough Gur and Clancy’s Bar in Bruff both serve celebrated pub grub.
 Fairways Restaurant is ideal after a round of golf in Ballyneety Golf Club, Deebert House Hotel in Kilmallock and Poachers Restaurant at Bulgaden near Kilmallock all offer promising dining experiences.